opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 	})
 ```

-This will change which langauge doesn't get a prefix in the URL.

 #### Translated Pathnames
-You can translate pathnames by adding a `pathname` option to `createI18n`.
-This allows you to define a different pathname for each language.
+You can translate pathnames with the `pathname` option.
+You can define different pathnames for each language.

 ```ts
 export const { ... } =